MicroStrategy/mstrio-py/README.md

 <!--te-->

 ## Installation
-Installation is easy when using [pip][pypi]: (mstrio-py needs to be updated on pypi)
+Installation is easy when using [pip][pypi].
+Read more about installation on MicroStrategy's [product documentation][mstr_help_docs].

-Install from source:
+#### Install the `mstrio` package
 ```
 pip3 install mstrio-py
 ```
-### Enabling the Jupyter Notebook extension
+#### Enable the Jupyter Notebook extension
 ```
-jupyter-nbextension install mstr_jupyter --py --sys-prefix
+jupyter-nbextension install connector-jupyter --py --sys-prefix
-jupyter-nbextension enable mstr_jupyter --py --sys-prefix
+jupyter nbextension enable connector-jupyter --py --sys-prefix
 ```

 ## Versioning
-Functionality may be added to **mstrio** in conjunction with annual MicroStrategy platform releases or through updates to platform releases.
-To ensure compatibility with APIs supported by your MicroStrategy environment, it is recommended to install a version of **mstrio** that corresponds to the version number of your MicroStrategy environment.
+Functionalities may be added to mstrio either in combination with annual MicroStrategy platform releases or through updates to platform releases.
+To ensure compatibility with APIs supported by your MicroStrategy environment, it is recommended to install a version of mstrio that corresponds to the version number of your MicroStrategy environment.

-The current version of mstrio is 11.1.4 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
-To leverage the MicroStrategy for Jupyter application, mstrio 11.1.4 and MicroStrategy 2019 Update 4 (11.1.4) are required.
+The current version of mstrio is 11.2.0 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
+To leverage the MicroStrategy for Jupyter Notebook application, mstrio 11.2.0 and MicroStrategy 2019 Update 4 (11.1.4) are required.

-The preceding version was 10.11.
-It is supported on MicroStrategy 2019 (11.1), MicroStrategy 2019 Update 1 (11.1.1), MicroStrategy 2019 Update 2 (11.1.2), and MicroStrategy 2019 Update 3 (11.1.3).
+If you intend to use mstrio with MicroStrategy version older than 11.1.4, refer to the Pypi package archive to download mstrio 10.11.1, which is supported on:
+ * MicroStrategy 2019 (11.1)
+ * MicroStrategy 2019 Update 1 (11.1.1)
+ * MicroStrategy 2019 Update 2 (11.1.2)
+ * MicroStrategy 2019 Update 3 (11.1.3)

 Refer to the [PyPi package archive][pypi_archive] for a list of available versions.

 To install a specific, archived version of mstrio, [package archive on PyPi][pypi_archive], do so by specifying the desired version number when installing the package with `pip`, as follows: